On a sign-change conjecture of Schlosser and Zhou: Preliminaries

 \subsection{Kloosterman sums}

 We require the following {\it Kloosterman sums}

-where $h\pmod{k}^*$ means that $h$ only runs through element (mod $k$) that are coprime to $k$.
-Letting $d(n)$ denote the number of divisors of $n$, the following bound for the absolute value of these Kloosterman sums is well-known by work of Weil \cite{Weil} (see \cite[Corollary 11.12]{IwaniecKowalski} for the statement as given below). \rm \begin{lem} Suppose that for $k\in\N$, $n$, $m\in\Z$.
+where $h\pmod{k}^*$ means that $h$ only runs through coprime element (mod $k$).
+Letting $d(n)$ denote the number of divisors of $n$, the following bound for the absolute value of these Kloosterman sums is well-known by work of Weil \cite{Weil} (see \cite[Corollary 11.12]{IwaniecKowalski}). \begin{lem} Suppose that for $k\in\N$, $n$, $m\in\Z$.
 Then we have

 \end{lem}